How to Avoid Data Loss on NAS Thecus N12850RU and Restore Files That Were Deleted

 It is important to choose reliable and reputable data recovery software or service providers who have experience in dealing with NAS devices and have a good track record of successful recoveries.
 Additionally, it is recommended to stop using the NAS device immediately after data loss to prevent further damage and increase the chances of successful data retrieval.

-Although NAS N12850RU can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N12850RU can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view